 Granted, it can be time-consuming initially.
 However, a large pool of potential candidates guarantees a steady supply of tech talents especially if you need to augment staff for large periodic projects.
 By having many potential candidates to choose from, moving forward, you can fill in vital roles quickly.

-Your potential software development team members shouldn’t be limited to your home country, you can find the right candidates nearshore or offshore.
+Your potential software development team members shouldn’t be limited to your home country, you can find the right remote employee nearshore or offshore.
 Who knows, you might just find the right mobile app development expert or the Python guru in India, Ukraine, Brazil, or Canada.
 Hiring remote workers lets you take advantage of the right developers for the job wherever they are in the world.

-3. Save On Overhead Cost
+3. Save On Overhead Costs

 Like what was touched on at the outset, bringing in remote developers to the team means saving costs on workplace utilities, office space, IT infrastructure, and other amenities.
 It’s a win-win situation for both parties, organizations become cost-efficient while remote workers get more flexibility in employment.